An implementation of neural simulation-based inference for parameter estimation in ATLAS: Diagnostics

 \subsection{Reweighting closure}

 If an ensemble of NNs has estimated the likelihood ratio of two classes $A$ and $B$ accurately, it can be used to reweight samples from one class to another.
-Since $p(x_i|A) = p(x_i|B)\; r(x_i|A,B)$, the distribution of samples from $B$, when reweighted as $w_i \; \hat{r}(x_i|A,B)$, where $w_i$ represents the normalized simulation weight of an event from class $B$, should reproduce the distribution of samples from $A$,
+The normalized distribution of samples from $B$ represented by per-event weights $w_i$, when reweighted as $w_i \; \hat{r}(x_i|A,B)$, where $\hat{r}(x_i|A,B)$ is the NN-based estimate of the likelihood ratio, should result in per-event weights that reproduce the distribution of samples from $A$.

 Any discrepancies indicate a failure of the ensemble of NNs to correctly estimate the likelihood ratio in some part of the phase space.
 The normalization of the weights $w_i$ restricts the test to differences in the shape of the distribution.
 Examples of good reweight closure are shown in \Fig{\ref{fig:Diagnostics_1D}} to validate the $p_{\text{SBI}_1}/p_{\text{S}}$ and $p_{\text{B}}/p_{\text{S}}$, using a one-dimensional histogram of the $m_{4\ell}$ observable.
 Additional comparisons can be made by taking higher-dimensional projections of the full input phase space, but the visualization is challenging for more than two dimensions.
 The closure is also shown for high-level observables that were not explicitly used in the training, in this case, a matrix-element-based observable that is known to be good summary statistic~\cite{CMS-HIG-18-002}.